What a spring we’ve had because in three months there has been A TRIO OF 2013 BLOCKBUSTERS to excite and thrill us.

 If you want to read more, then my full review is here.

 Of course, you’ll have read some less positive reviews of these movies but hey, those critics are wrong!
-For me, because of them, this year has been quite unlike any other in my recent memory in producing such a superb collection of features that all make their mark.
+For me, because of them, this year has been quite unlike any other in my recent memory in producing such A TRIO OF 2013 BLOCKBUSTERS that all make their mark.
 Usually, you get one movie that really captures the imagination.
 Last year that one was The Avengers and seeing IRON MAN THREE’s immense success so far (currently over $1 billion) there’s something to be said for, like The Avengers, being the first movie out of the gate in April.

 Having seen Pacific Rim, The Lone Ranger, After Earth and White House Down struggle on their releases this summer, it’ll be interesting to watch how the big films that are coming out towards the end of the year – Thor: The Dark World and The Hunger Games: Catching Fire, for example – fare and hopefully find an audience.
 I’ll be fascinated to see.